nikomatsakis/babysteps/babysteps/_posts/2018-01-31-an-on-demand-slg-solver-for-chalk.md

     (Rc<?T>: Debug) :- selected(?T: Debug, A0)

-Here, we write `selected(L, An)` to indicate that (a) the literal `L` is the selected subgoal and (b) which answer An we are looking for.
+Here, we write `selected(L, An)` to indicate that (a) the literal `L` is the selected subgoal and (b) which answer `An` we are looking for.
 We start out looking for `A0`.

-**Processing the selected subgoal.** Next, we have to try and find an answer to this 5Aselected goal.
+**Processing the selected subgoal.** Next, we have to try and find an answer to this selected goal.
 To do that, we will u-canonicalize it and try to find an associated table.
 In this case, the u-canonical form of the subgoal is `?0: Debug`: we don't have a table yet for that, so we can create a new one, T1.
 As before, we'll initialize T1